cainweideman/PILS/README.md

 fma_get_genres.py - run this file in the same folder as tracks.csv to get fma_genre_dict.pickle -> the dictionary with tracks as key and the corresponding genre as value.

+gtzan_convert.py - run this file to relocate the data from genres to wav-data, a cleaner and more easy to use directory.

-fma_convert.py - run this file to rewrite the data from fma_small to mp3-data, a cleaner and more easy to use data format.
+fma_convert.py - run this file to relocate the data from fma_small to mp3-data, a cleaner and more easy to use directory.

 mp3_to_mfcc.py - run this file to convert the mp3 data in mp3-data to MFCC's, the output is a dictionary saved in a pickle file